ABA joins countries around the world each year to celebrate World Breastfeeding Week from 1-7 August

-For ABA, WBW 2021 is a valuable opportunity to highlight how essential a village of support – especially fathers, partners and other carers – is to achieve breastfeeding success and increase breastfeeding duration, plus the long-term effects of this such as improved health outcomes for mother and baby.
-It is also an opportunity to raise awareness among decision-makers, workplaces and the wider community that it is the responsibility of all to help increase breastfeeding rates and ensure more mothers have breastfeeding success.
+For ABA, WBW 2021 was a valuable opportunity to highlight how essential a village of support – especially fathers, partners and other carers – is to achieve breastfeeding success and increase breastfeeding duration, plus the long-term effects of this such as improved health outcomes for mother and baby.
+The 2021 campaign was also successful in raising awareness among the wider community that it is the responsibility of all to help increase breastfeeding rates and ensure more mothers have breastfeeding success.

 Please stay tuned to our social media pages and join the conversation for future World Breastfeeding Weeks.